Skip to main content

 Line charts

-The line chart is beautifully simple and gets straight to the point.
+The line chart is simple and focuses on the overall price trend.

 Example graph depicting a line chart

-Goal: Show a clear, concise trend of a stock's closing price over a specific period.
+Goal: show a clear, concise trend of a stock's closing price over a specific timeframe.

 Who it's for: